Zadadre/Amazon-Sales-Analysis-Dashboard-Excel/README.md

 - **Email:** edeokohdabruth@gmail.com
 - **LinkedIn:** [Daberechi Edeokoh](https://www.linkedin.com/in/daberechi-edeokoh-03b908205)

-⚡ Fun Fact: The dataset used for this analysis contains over [insert number] rows of sales data!
+⚡ Fun Fact: The dataset used for this analysis contains over 9,500 rows of sales data!